fluxninja/aperture/docs/content/get-started/installation/configure-cli.md

 api_key = "API_KEY"
 ```

-Replace the `ORGANIZATION_NAME` and `API_KEY` with your Aperture Cloud
+Replace `ORGANIZATION_NAME` with the Aperture Cloud organization name and
-organization name and API key associated with your project.
-If you don't know
+`API_KEY` with the API key linked to the project.
+If an API key has not been
-the API key, you can create one in the Aperture Cloud UI.
-See [API
+created, generate a new one through the Aperture Cloud UI.
+Refer to [API
-Keys][api-keys] for more details.
+Keys][api-keys] for additional information.

 :::info